Oxley (Qld)

 Oxley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Oxley's dwelling structures, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings.
-In comparison, Brisbane metro had 80.2% houses and 19.8% other dwellings.
+Oxley's dwelling structure, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings.
+In Brisbane metro, this ratio was 80.2% houses and 19.8% other dwellings.
 Home ownership in Oxley stood at 25.6%, with mortgaged dwellings at 43.7% and rented ones at 30.8%.
-The median monthly mortgage repayment was $2,000, higher than Brisbane metro's average of $1,630.
-The median weekly rent in Oxley was $405, compared to Brisbane metro's $355.
+The median monthly mortgage repayment in Oxley was $2,000, higher than Brisbane metro's average of $1,630.
+Median weekly rent in Oxley was $405, compared to Brisbane metro's $355.
 Nationally, Oxley's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing